Let's talk about the tool sprawl that's quietly draining your business.

 - Media library with asset management

 The difference?
-You pay once.
-Your entire team — 5 people or 5,000 — uses it at one price.
+One subscription instead of five.
+Your entire team — 5 people or 5,000 — is included at one price.
 No per-seat charges.
-No annual increases.
-No one can take it away.
+No add-on tools to bolt on.

 This is the most common objection.
-SaaS tools update automatically — what happens when you own the platform?
+A stack of best-of-breed tools sounds flexible — what do you give up by consolidating?

 Who This Makes Sense For

-Owning your social media platform isn't for everyone.
-If you're a solo creator posting once a week, a $15/month Buffer plan is fine.
+Consolidating into one platform isn't for everyone.
+If you're a solo creator posting once a week, a single lightweight tool is fine.

 But if you're: